 Applying the concept of participatory design to how AI is made requires answers to several practical questions.
 Who determines who makes?
 Who has the greatest expertise in interdependence?
-What actual methods can be applied by developers, designers, and creatives when the aim of making is flourishing?
-If AI is to participate in a system that is adaptable and sustainable because it is inherently diverse, the qualities of such a system would look very different from the qualities of a system created from a posture of scarcity.
+What actual methods can developers, designers, and creatives apply when the aim of making is flourishing?
+If AI is to participate in a system that is adaptable and sustainable because it is inherently diverse, the qualities of such a system would look different from the qualities of a system created in a posture of secrecy.

 Systems that Have Diverse Touchpoints

 Designers use many techniques to envision the people who will interact with their solutions, from detailed personas to massive databases of customer feedback.
-These normalizing techniques were heavily influenced by a 19th-century Belgian astronomer and mathematician named Adolphe Quetelet.
+These normalizing techniques were heavily influenced by a nineteenth-century Belgian astronomer and mathematician named Adolphe Quetelet.
 Quetelet used mathematical methods to make sense of uncertainty in human society.
 He measured human beings and amassed that data into statistical models, from height-weight ratios to rates of growth, across thousands of people in Belgium and the surrounding areas in Europe.
 He plotted that data and was astonished to find that it mapped to bell curves, also known as the Gaussian (or normal) distribution.

 Invigorated by his discovery, Quetelet started measuring more aspects of human beings, creating physical, mental, behavioral, and moral categories of people.
 Everywhere he looked, he found bell curves.
-He became consumed with what he deemed the human ideal, the perfect average measurement across all those dimensions.
+He became consumed with what he deemed the human ideal, the perfect average measurement across all of those dimensions.
 Quetelet held that individual people should be measured against that perfect average.
-From this comparison, one could calculate the innate degree of “abnormality” of an individual person.
+From this comparison, he reasoned, one could calculate the innate degree of abnormality for an individual person.
 Diversity and variations in human beings were treated as degrees of error.
 His ideas were contagious and enduring, especially in the social sciences.
 Normal-based methods of diagnosing illness led to advancements in public health.
-However, eugenics, and its horrific assertions about the superiority of abilities, races, and classes of people, also grew from Quetelet’s idea of the perfect average human.
+However, eugenics, and its horrific assertions about the superiority of abilities, races, and classes of people also grew from Quetelet’s idea of the perfect average human.

 A common misconception is that the center of the curve represents an 80 percent majority of the population and 80 percent of the important product problems to solve.
 The presumption is that if we design a solution that fits the largest bulk of the curve, the middle average, our solution will work well for the majority of people.
-This leads many teams to treat the remaining 20% as outliers or edge cases, a category of work that’s often deferred or neglected.
+This leads many teams to treat the remaining 20 percent as outliers or edge cases, a category of work that’s often deferred or neglected.
 In fact, edge cases can be a useful starting point for creating better solutions.
 However, having an edge case implies the existence of a normal, average human.
-When it comes to design, what if a normal, average human is simply a myth?
+When it comes to the design of technology, what if a normal, average human is simply a myth?